CMU-Graphics/Scotty3D/assignments/A2/triangulate.md

 The `triangulate` routine is not required to produce any particular triangulation so long as:

-*   all polygons in the output are triangles,
+*   All polygons in the output are triangles,
-*   the vertex positions remain unchanged, and
+*   The vertex positions remain unchanged, and
-*   the output is a valid, manifold halfedge mesh.
+*   The output is a valid, manifold halfedge mesh.

 Note that triangulation of nonconvex or nonplanar polygons may lead to geometry that is unattractive or difficult to interpret.
 However, the purpose of this method is simply to produce triangular _connectivity_ for a given polygon mesh, and correct halfedge connectivity is the only invariant that must be preserved by the implementation.
 The _geometric_ quality of the triangulation can later be improved by running other global algorithms (e.g., isotropic remeshing); ambitious developers may also wish to consult the following reference: